-- · FOR the Business Combination Proposal;
+- FOR the Business Combination Proposal;

 - · FOR the Organizational Document Proposal;

 - FOR the Advisory Charter Proposal;

-- FOR the Nasdaq Proposal;

-- FOR the NTA Proposal;
+- FOR the NYSE American Proposal;

-- FOR the Equity Incentive Plan Proposal; and
+- · FOR the Equity Incentive Plan Proposal; and

-- FOR the Adjournment Proposal.
+- · FOR the Adjournment Proposal.

 Summary of Risk Factors (page 25)

 You should consider all the information contained in this proxy statement/prospectus in deciding how to vote for the proposals presented in this proxy statement/prospectus.
 In particular, you should consider the risk factors described under "Risk Factors".
 Unless the context otherwise requires, all references in this section to the "Company," "we," "us" or "our" refer to the business of Wentworth prior to the Closing, which will be the business of Holdings and its subsidiaries following the Closing.
 Such risks include, but are not limited to: